EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/folders.md

 Everytime you run a test it will generate a report inside the `/reports` folder with the id of the test, like `1234.xml` as the name of the file.

 ## /screenshots
-If the test returns an error, *Nightwatch.js* will take a screenshot and save at `/screenshots` folder.
+If the test returns an error, *Nightwatch.js* will take a screenshot and save at `/screenshots` folder.<br>
 *PS: you can also request inside the test to take screenshot of and specific page or step.*

 ## /tests